Missouri and Northern Arkansas Railroad: Operations

-MNA also operates a 16.7 mi branch line from Carthage, MO to Joplin, MO that interchanges with MNA's Pleasant Hill–Daiz mainline At Carthage, with the Kansas City Southern Railway in Joplin, and with the BNSF in Joplin.
+MNA also operates a 16.7 mi branch line from Carthage, MO to Joplin, MO that interchanges with MNA's Pleasant Hill–Diaz mainline At Carthage, with the Canadian Pacific Kansas City in Joplin, and with the BNSF in Joplin.
 A 6 mi MNA branch line that branches off of the Carthage–Joplin branch line originates from an interchange in Webb City, Missouri and terminates in Atlas, Missouri.

 MNA also operates several miles of industrial trackage in the city of Springfield; this segment is disconnected from the rest of the MNA system and traffic is hauled via BNSF to and from the Aurora interchange.
 Here MNA interchanges with BNSF at Springfield, MO.

 Other operated segments are leased from the Union Pacific and BNSF Railroads.
 MNA has rail yards in Carthage, MO, Nevada, MO, Joplin, MO, Aurora, MO, Cotter, AR, and Batesville, AR.

-MNA traffic generally consists of coal, grain, frozen foods, minerals, steel, chemicals, and asphalt.
-MNA operates unit coal trains to a major power plant in Newark, AR.
-In 2008, the railroad hauled around 111,000 carloads.
+MNA operates unit coal trains to the Independence Power Plant near Newark, Arkansas.

 The Branson Scenic Railway, which runs on track owned by the MNA, operates the "Ozark Zephyr" from Branson, Missouri.
 Trains operate mostly south into Arkansas but occasionally north to Galena, Missouri, depending on MNA traffic and/or track work.
 The restored 1906 depot it operates out of is across from Branson Landing in historic downtown Branson.

 From 1997 until 2000, the White River Scenic Railroad had operated an excursion train from Flippin, Arkansas to Calico Rock, Arkansas.

 Unit grain trains sometimes run from the interchange at Pleasant Hill, MO to the Tyson Foods feed mill at Bergman, AR and back empty.

-MNA also runs Union Pacific unit coal trains to unload at the Independence Power Plant in Newark, AR, then hands them back to UP in Kansas City, MO.
+MNA also runs Union Pacific unit coal trains to unload at the Independence Power Plant in Newark, AR, then hands them back to UP in Newport, AR.

+Genesee & Wyoming Control

+(All as of 2024): The Missouri & Northern Arkansas Railroad, owned by Genesee & Wyoming, holds 505 total miles, 186 of them in Arkansas, 4 in Kansas and 315 in Missouri.
+MNA has a maximum capacity of 286,000 gross pounds per railcar.
+There are a few interchanges as well: BNSF (Aurora, Missouri, Joplin, Missouri, and Springfield, Missouri); Canadian Pacific Kansas City (Joplin, Missouri); Union Pacific (Kansas City, Missouri and Newport, Arkansas).